-For almost a decade LifeBridge Health has been committed to fostering a system-wide culture of sustainability.
-From creating its own compost to use for landscaping purposes to monitoring energy usage on a daily basis, LifeBridge has developed a culture of compliance in its sustainable practices that has transformed it into a cleaner, greener organization.
+For almost a decade, LifeBridge Health has been committed to fostering a systemwide culture of sustainability.
+From creating its own compost to use for landscaping to monitoring energy usage on a daily basis, LifeBridge Health has developed a culture of compliance in its sustainable practices that has transformed it into a cleaner, greener organization.

-With full support of LifeBridge executive leadership, the Green Team meets every month to discuss and evaluate green policies and procedures.
-The members of the green team include dedicated employees and executives from Sinai Hospital, Northwest Hospital and Levindale Hebrew Geriatric Center and Hospital.
+With full support of the LifeBridge Health executive leadership, the Green Team meets every month to discuss and evaluate green policies and procedures.
+The members of the Green Team include dedicated employees and executives from Sinai Hospital, Northwest Hospital, Carroll Hospital, and Levindale Hebrew Geriatric Center and Hospital.

-Some of the green features of LifeBridge facilities include:
+Some of the green features of LifeBridge Health facilities include: